-We all know that video conference dance well by now — whether you’ve been working at home for a while (over 10 years) like me, or if you took a crash course in working from home and virtual meetings last year.
+We all know that video conference dances well by now — whether you’ve been working at home for a while (over ten years) like me or took a crash course in working from home and virtual meetings last year.

-There are some key elements of a work from home video setup that are regularly talked about — for instance audio, video, lighting.
-What makes it all possible though is a reliable, high-speed internet connection for consistently high-quality video communication.
+Some key elements of a work-from-home video setup are regularly discussed — for instance, audio, video, and lighting.
+What makes it all possible, though, is a reliable, high-speed internet connection for consistently high-quality video communication.

 Of course, internet speeds change based on demand, location, and (almost) literally which way the wind is blowing.
 What you can control?
 Understanding your connection performance to troubleshoot meeting issues before they happen — and before a poor connection sucks meeting energy and productivity out the window.

 Are your Mbps giving you video conferencing fatigue?